ozefreitas/M-PARTY/README.md

   -i INPUT, --input INPUT
-                        input FASTA file containing a list of protein sequences to be analysed
+                        input FASTA file containing a list of protein sequences to be analysed --input_seqs_db_const INPUT_SEQS_DB_CONST
-  -ip INPUT_TYPE, --input_type INPUT_TYPE
+                        input a FASTA file with a set of sequences from which the user wants to create the HMM database from scratch -ip INPUT_TYPE, --input_type INPUT_TYPE
                         specifies the nature of the sequences in the input file between 'protein', 'nucleic' or 'metagenome'